shubham404-error/Nexus-Info_Internship_Task-2/README.md

 ## License

-This project is licensed under the GNU License.
+This project is licensed under the GPL 3.0 License.